aymanElshayeb/freistaatbayern/README.md

 ## Challanges to convert to java 11 Maven
  1. There is a different between Apache Ant and Maven.
 Ant is a flexable building tools that contains many targets and can do many things by java custom code
-  Maven depends on convention rather than configuration approach so Maven  has conventions in its building lifecycle also custom tasks are done by custom plugin
+  Maven depends on "convention rather than configuration approach" so Maven  has convention in its building lifecycle also custom tasks are done by custom plugin.
+  So it is perfect for regular building and compilation process but it is somehow harder in case of complex custom process.

  2. The main different between java 8 and java 11 is that java 11 introduces Module packaging .
 This means packages exist inside Module.
- Each module should declear the depenancies and which packages and services ,it exposes. java 11 also has put out some standard module out of JDK.
+ Each module should declear depenancies , packages and services it exposes. java 11 also has put out some standard module out of JDK.
  Java 11 puts some restriction over reflection Feature that is used by JAXB , Hibernate and so on.

 ## Converting Steps
  ## building Test cases
-   first step we should build test cases that can cover the code so that any unwanted change during the migration will fail the test cases and we can discover faster.
+   first step we should build test cases to cover most of the code so that any unwanted change during the migration will fail the test cases and we can discover it faster.
  ## Convert to Maven
-   In this step we need to read the build.xml of Ant and analysis it then writing the corresponding Maven code.
+   In this step we need to read the build.xml of Ant and analysis it then writing the corresponding Maven code to replace the build.xml
  ## Changing Maven script from java 8 to java 11
-   In this script we change the compiler inside the Maven script from java 8 to java 11 and upgrade all the dependances to corresponding java 11 version.
+   In this step we change the compiler inside the Maven script from java 8 to java 11 and upgrade all the dependances to corresponding java 11 version.
- ## Modulralize packages and plan code into Modules and puts dependencies between them
+ ## Modulralize packages  into Modules and puts dependencies between them
-  In this script we analysis the code and split it into 4 Modules
+  In this step we analysis the code and split it into 4 Modules
-    1. Models: contains Einwohner pojo object
+    1. Models: contains Einwohner pojo model
 	2. dataaccess: contains Dataaccess service that reads Einwohner Data from Inmemory List
 	3. Businessservice: contains Service that gets Einwohner object by id and print it in JSON format Each module contains module-info.java (module descriptor file) that exports the correct packages to public and declear the required module to itself.